 For internal communicators, the challenge has been to sensitively build and promote the brand’s green credentials – raising awareness of company policies, encouraging staff to embrace these, and fostering sustainability as a competitive advantage.

 The promises and perils of new technology are never far from the headlines.
-But the number of companies undergoing digital transformation projects reflect how enticing the opportunities are.
+But the number of companies undergoing digital transformation projects reflects how enticing the opportunities are.

 The ‘big three’ of technology for 2019 were probably AI, IoT (Internet of Things) and 5G (cellular network technology which could deliver 10x faster processing speeds).
 The question is, will this new tech give communicators tools to better engage their staff – or just increase the distraction?